 Accessories & Packaging

 The N5iii neatly rests in a cutaway to the left with accessories under a flap lid to the right.
-On the fold away panel, you have a quick start guide slide under a slim paper holder glued to the panel.
+On the fold-away panel, you have a quick start guide slide under a slim paper holder glued to the panel.

-Inside you have a short and rather basic selection of accessories including a silicone half cover case and a USB-C to USB-A white 1m cable for charging and data transfer.
+Inside you have a short and rather basic selection of accessories including a silicone half-cover case and a USB-C to USB-A white 1m cable for charging and data transfer.
 That is all she wrote folks.

-Now you can opt to purchase some additional accessories such as the sumptuous slide on faux croc leather case which is miles better than the original case for the i5.
+Now you can opt to purchase some additional accessories such as the sumptuous slide-on faux croc leather case which is miles better than the original case for the i5.
 You can also elect to buy the very nice CS-30TCR USB-C to Coaxial Cable or their brand new USB-C to coaxial short adapter cable for OTG pairing to the likes of the Mojo.

 However, all these will cost extra.
-True, at $369 the N5ii is competitive and perhaps none of these additional extras would have fit at this price point.
+True, at $369 the N5ii is competitive, and perhaps none of these additional extras would have fit at this price point.
 I would not have minded $399 with that leather case as stock so I do recommend you buy it before you check out.

 Note, there is a stock tempered glass screen protector on the front out of the box and a film protector on the back so it does come with good protection already stuck on.

-Page 2: Hardware & Software Impressions
+Click on page 2 below for Hardware & Software Impressions